cBiedermann/directoryTree/README.md

 - excluded is a list of regexes matching the files/folders which should be excluded
 - include takes a list of regexes matching the files/folders which should be in the tree.
 Files in a matched folder still need to match a regex as well.
 - show_hidden = True means that hidden files (starting with a dot) are also printed
+- absolute_path = True means that the absolute paths of all the files/folders are printed
-- full_path = True means that the full path of all the files/folders is printed
+- relative_path = True means that the relative paths of all the files/folders are printed \
+  (note: if absolute and relative path are True the absolute path is printed)
 - print_sum = Trues prints the number of files and directories printed

 ## Output